MrOnak/cli_backup/README.md

 The `backup.zsh` script is responsible to create a backup of "local" content.

 - it can mount/unmount a drive just before/after the backup operation.
-- it will backup the root directory `/`, so you *must* provide it with an `--include-file` to include/exclude what you need to actually backup.
+- by default it will backup the root directory `/`, so you *must* provide it with an `--include-file` to include/exclude what you need to actually backup.
 See the provided `sample_home.includes.txt` and `sample_system.includes.txt` for more.
 This file is passed to `duplicity --include-filelist` so you do want to read up on that, too.
 - it will prompt for a GPG key id & its passphrase to use for backup encryption.
 - alternatively, you can provide an `--env-file` which is a shellscript that contains your GPG key id and passphrase.
 This file will be `source`'d, your passphrases will never enter the shell history.
 See the `sample_env.sh` for what this can look like.
 - after backing up the content, `backup.zsh` will verify the backup and prune old ones.
 A new full backup is  performed monthly, and two full backups (and their increments) are stored before being pruned.
 You can change this in the variables in the header section of `backup.zsh`